Iran government denies plans to treble gasoline price

 That price, equivalent to 20,000 rials, compares to the 7,000 rials - roughly 57 U.S. cents at the official rate - which Iranians now pay for petrol once they use up a 50-litre monthly allowance to purchase fuel at 4,000 rials.

-The presidency said: “The government has never sought such figures in any of its programmes and it has and will continue to put all necessary information directly to the people.”
+The presidency said: “The government has never sought such figures in any of its programs and it has and will continue to put all necessary information directly to the people.”

 The government implemented the first-stage of its Targeted Subsidies Plan towards the end of 2010 in an attempt to wean the country off food and fuel subsidies.
 At the time, Ahmadinejad called it the “biggest economic plan of the past 50 years”.